Diseases & Conditions

 Thighbone (Femur) Fractures in Children

-The thighbone (femur) is the largest and strongest bone in the body.
-Because the femur is so strong, it usually takes a lot of force to break it.
+The femur (thighbone) is the largest and strongest bone in the body.
 In a child, the femur can break as the result of a sudden forceful impact.
+About 1.7% of pediatric fractures occur in the femur.

 Anatomy